 In simple terms, a centralized market is good because it keeps trades fair.
 Furthermore, the price action tends to be more predictable because there is no competing price model for the individual stock.

 Not only are they fair, but they are also highly regulated.
-Most of these centralized exchanges have licenses and runs under government regulations.
+Most of these centralized exchanges have licenses and are run under government regulations.
 This is a more “safe space” for traders to trade in.

 What about doji candlesticks?
 Those show indecision.
-There’s also different kinds of doji candles that can give you different information.
+Different kinds of doji candles can give you different information.
 If you saw a doji forming on the daily chart of a penny stock, how would you trade it?

 The real bodies and wicks of candlesticks form key levels of support and resistance.
-Support and resistance is another foundational aspect of trading.
+Support and resistance are other foundational aspects of trading.

 They are levels every single trader pays attention to.
-If someone is telling you it doesn’t matter in penny stocks, you should take a good hard look as to why they’re saying that.
+If someone is telling you it doesn’t matter in penny stocks, you should take a good, hard look at why they’re saying that.

 Does Technical Analysis Work With Penny Stocks?

-So instead of trading on the centralized exchange, OTC stocks are traded through a broker-dealer network.
-Over-the-counter (OTC) is the name used for the process of how stocks are traded for companies not listed on a formal exchange.
-The broker-dealer acts as order matchmaking service to facilitate the buy or sell orders.
+So, instead of trading on the centralized exchange, OTC stocks are traded through a broker-dealer network.
+Over-the-counter (OTC) is used for trading stocks for companies not listed on a formal exchange—the broker-dealer acts as an order matchmaking service to facilitate the buy or sell orders.

 Are OTC Stocks Safe?